General Church News

 Gentle Yoga with Karen Dwyer – Monday, Tuesday, Thursday, Friday

 Crafting Group – 1 to 3 p.m.
-Tuesdays
+Thursdays

-The crafting group has resumed in-person meetings and now meets from 1 to 3 p.m. every Tuesday in the Greeting Area.
+The crafting group meets from 1 to 3 p.m. every Thursday in the Greeting Area.
 The group is recruiting new members and can help with any projects you may have.
-Beginners are welcome, and there is no hard commitment – come when you can!
+Beginners are welcome, and there is no hard commitment – come when you can.
 For more information, email Bonnie Johnson.

 Scheduled events coming soon